zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_integration_guide.rst

 ``<build_dir>/install/export/tfm`` path.
 The NS side is only allowed to call TF-M secure functions (veneers) from the NS Thread mode.
 For this reason, the API is a collection of functions in the ``<build_dir>/install/export/tfm/inc`` directory.
-For example, the interface for the Secure STorage (SST) service is described in the file ``psa_sst_api.h`` as a collection of functions that call service veneer functions.
+For example, the interface for the Protected Storage (PS) service is described in the file ``psa_ps_api.h`` as a collection of functions that call service veneer functions.
 This API is a wrapper for the secure veneers, and returns the return value from the service to the caller.

-The secure storage service uses a numerical ID, to identify the clients that use the service.
+The protected storage service uses a numerical ID, to identify the clients that use the service.
 For details see
 :doc:`ns client identification documentation <tfm_ns_client_identification>`.

 Interface with non-secure world regression tests